-However these sites are at the evolutionary phase there is also the problem that once people join them there are no incentives to return to them once the initial interest wears off, there are many steps to go before these sites evolve into a constantly persistent form of social identity on the Internet.
+However these sites are at the evolutionary phase there is also the problem that once people join them there are no incentives to return to them once the initial interest wears off and there are many steps to go before these sites evolve into a persistently form of social identity on the Internet.

-These sites need to make more of the emerging technologies such as RSS feeds, FOAF and XML feeds as they grow and evolve they also could contemplate linking together to create a truly online community as a whole.
-The categorisation of the communities needs to be strengthened as thousands of forums of different communities lie under a single category or topic.
-Also the control of unsolicited emails amongst the sites themselves will too need to be controlled as such unwanted emails from members can be considered as SPAM.
-Certain prerequisites and constraints will need to be set within these sites in accordance with the User and their needs, within the users profile so the user has more democratic control over their presence in these online networks.
+These sites need to make more of the emerging technologies such as RSS feeds, FOAF and XML feeds as they grow and evolve.
+RSS and weblogs could be used more to circulate content and context about individuals thereby increasing the value of the relationships.
+They could also contemplate linking together to create a truly online community as a whole.
+The categorization of the communities needs to be strengthened also as thousands of forums of different communities lie under a single topic or category.

+Also the control of unsolicited emails amongst the sites will need to be set within these sites in accordance with the User and their needs within the users profile so that the user has more democratic control over their presence in these online networks.

 Some of the features are too broad blurring the line between professional and social as in the case of the Ryze business network where members have begun to date one another.
-There is no confusion in the use of the site when the border of use for the network is more defined.
+There is no confusion in the use of the site where the border of use for the network is more defined.